JimberSoftware/docs/README.md

 # SASE Platform
-Welcome to the Jimber Network Isolation documentation.
+Welcome to the Jimber SASE documentation.
 For issues please [contact us](./contact/index)

-Please refer to the menu on the left to get more information about configuring your Network Isolation environment.
+Please refer to the menu on the left to get more information about configuring your SASE environment.

 ![mainpage_networkisolation.svg](mainpage_networkisolation.svg)